William Douglas the blacksmith and his descendants

 Dennis served in Palestine after WW2.
 The picture below (from Donna Douglas) shows Kenneth who was in Tripoli, Libya, in 1946.

 Their daughter Dorothy Margaret married Howard Ross and was living on Prince Edward Island in 1998.
 They in turn had two daughters.
 From Donna Douglas I have learned that Dorothy served with the Air Force as did her husband and indeed later their daughter Shirley.

-Second son Edwin Murray Douglas married Cecile Marie Savard at Shell River, Saskatchewan in November 1936 and died at Port Alberni in 2005.
+Second son Edwin Murray Douglas married Cecile Marie Savard at Shell River, Saskatchewan in April 1961 and died at Port Alberni in 2005.
+He was born at Pathlow, Saskatchewan in 1925.
+Cecile was born at Shell River, Saskatchewan on November 10th 1936.
 I have been to both PEI and Port Alberni.
 If only I had known there were relatives there!
 Second son Cyril Connon Douglas married in Lanark Ontario in 1958.